Smoking Meat in Oven with Wood Chips

 • That’s when I realized that the foil-lined cooking dish I was using had no air flow whatsoever to maintain a flame.
 Even the BIC flexible lighter I was using kept going out while I was trying to light things

-• I tried lighting single pieces of smoking chips and then setting that into the pile, but that kept going out and it was surprisingly hard to light them on fire to begin with (I have no experience lighting campfires, fyi)
+• I tried lighting single pieces of smoker chips and then setting that into the pile, but that kept going out and it was surprisingly hard to light them on fire to begin with.
+They would barely char even though the fire starter materials burned strongly around them

 • So, what’s needed: a continual burn source that would not be an open, uncontrolled, flame… sounds quite a bit like: charcoal